abutheone/Adam-Riezqie/Cryptography-Class/Assessments/2-Lab-Works/Lab-Work-2/readme.md

     postgres=#
     ```
+    > Connection succeeded, verified by listing databases.
   ---

 ### 2. 👤 Enumeration of Users and Authentication Weakness

 **🎯 Objective:** Enumerate database users and identify those with cryptographic authentication flaws.
-> I narrow down for MySQL only, but in my free time I will discover PostgreSQL also.
+> I narrow down for MySQL only for this lab, but in my free time I will discover PostgreSQL also.

 **Steps:**
 ##### **1. Enumeration of Users:**